mfinelli/arch-install/rpi/roles/user/README.md

 # user

-For now this role just manages the running user's (i.e., `pi`) authorized keys to enable administration over ssh.

-In the future we'll probably use it to provision a non-pi user and setup sudo rules as necessary.
+This role eliminates the default `pi` user (assuming that we're not currently running as that user).
+It also creates a new `mario` user and adds an appropriate sudo rule.